agrifooddatacanada/OCA_training_pathway/create_first_schema.md

 Flagging an attribute acts as an alert to researchers that they should be cautious with flagged data.

-With Flagged Attributes marked Y all corresponding data can be treated as high-risk throughout the data lifecycle and encrypted or removed at any stage.
+With Flagged Attributes marked Y all corresponding data can be treated by the data user as high-risk throughout the data lifecycle and encrypted or removed at any stage.

 ![flagged attribute example](/pictures/chicken_flagged_attribute.PNG)